 The thoughts of a person play a very crucial role in determining his actions.
 If the thoughts are in control, actions automatically are in control.

 7. The Highly Sensitive Person by Elaine Aron

 The author of this book himself has the traits of a sensitive person.
-He explains that the various tags given to sensitive people like timid, shy,weak, unsociable makes these sensitive people attempt to be like others; this can provoke them and make them distressed.
-This in-turn makes them seem like crazy or neurotic by others and eventually themselves too.
+He explains that the various tags given to sensitive people like timid, shy, weak, unsociable make these sensitive people attempt to be like others; this can provoke them and make them distressed.
+This in turn makes them seem crazy or neurotic by others and eventually themselves too.
 Having such a self-image just for being sensitive is highly unfair.

 8. The Tipping Point: How Little Things Can Make a Big Difference by Malcolm Gladwell